Codecademy/docs/content/javascript/concepts/strings/terms/slice/slice.md

 ---
-Title: '.slice()'
+Title: ".slice()"
-Description: 'Returns a selected portion of a string.'
+Description: "Returns a selected portion of a string."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Elements'
+  - "Elements"
-  - 'Methods'
+  - "Methods"
-  - 'Strings'
+  - "Strings"
 CatalogContent:
-  - 'introduction-to-javascript'
+  - "introduction-to-javascript"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 The `.slice()` method selects and returns a selected portion of a string.